koshort/koshort/docs/examples.rst

 Examples
 ========

-Below are a set of example tasks using koshort.
+Below is set of example tasks using koshort.